Cataract Treatment

 The Day of Your Surgery

 Cataract surgery may be performed in an outpatient surgery center or in a hospital.
-It's common for your ophthalmologist to ask you not to eat any solid food for at least 6 hours before the procedure.
-The surgery takes about 10 to 20 minutes to complete, depending on the severity of the condition.
+It's common for your ophthalmologist to ask you not to eat any solid food for at least 12 hours before the procedure.
+The surgery typically takes about 10 to 20 minutes to complete, depending on the severity of the condition.

 Post-Treatment